-SETTLEMENT, ASSIGNMENT AND ASSUMPTION AGREEMENTNUMBER 1
+SETTLEMENT, ASSIGNMENT AND ASSUMPTION AGREEMENT

 This Settlement, Assignment and Assumption Agreement Number (this “Agreement”), dated as of _______ (the “Effective Date"), is by and among ENRON POWER MARKETING, INC. ("ENRON"), MIECO, INC. ("MIECO") and CONSTELLATION POWER SOURCE ("CPS"), and each a "Party" and collectively the "Parties".